RetroSwimAU/xtidebuilder/README.md

 This is a nice automated way to build XTIDE Universal BIOS ROMs, including creating custom builds.
+The latter being the real benefit here.

 What this does:
 * Creates a containerised environment with
   * Debian Linux Bookworm
-    * NB: If the official build server upgrades NASM, this will need to be revisited/updated.
   * Bash
   * Subversion
   * GNU Make